 - Case management

 - Vehicle purchases/modifications

 - Long-term speech and cognitive therapy

-What does health insurance do that No-Fault doesn’t?
+What does medical insurance do that No-Fault doesn’t?

-There are two very significant things that health insurance does that auto No-Fault insurance currently does not do:
+There are two very significant things that medical insurance does that auto No-Fault insurance currently does not do:

-- Managed care – While the new auto law does include a managed care option at a reduced premium for drivers, many health insurance plans are actually essentially managed care plans.
-This means that a car accident victim would no longer have the right to choose his or her own doctors and would be prohibited from undergoing any prescribed treatment, procedure or surgery unless and until he or she has received written “pre-authorization” from the health insurance company.
+- Managed care – While the new auto law does include a managed care option at a reduced premium for drivers, many medical insurance plans are actually essentially managed care plans.
+This means that a victim would no longer have the right to choose his or her own doctors and would be prohibited from undergoing any prescribed treatment, procedure or surgery unless and until he or she has received written “pre-authorization” from the medical insurance company.
 Our auto accident attorneys strongly advise against selecting the managed care option for your auto No-Fault policy.

 - Added Costs – When health insurance does cover car accident injuries it often involves significant added costs not imposed by your auto No-Fault insurance.
 These added costs include deductibles, copays, coinsurance, penalties for choosing to seek care from an out-of-network doctor costs and other out-of-pocket payment requirements.

 Need help?
 Call Michigan Auto Law first

 If you have been injured in a crash and you need help with getting your No-Fault auto insurance company or your health insurance company to cover costs for your car accident injuries, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys.
 You can also get help from an experienced auto accident attorney by emailing [email protected] or you can use the chat feature on our website.